christophdb/cs3-2025-seatable-status-update/Slides.md

 ---

 <!-- Speaker Notes
-SeaTable is like Lego, standard components, multiple ways to combine them.
-No programming skills needed.
-...
-MORE! ...
+SeaTable is like Lego, consisting of standard components that can be combined in multiple ways to create customized solutions.
+No programming skills are needed, making it accessible to everyone, from citizen developers to business teams.
+This no-code approach allows users to design databases, workflows, and apps tailored to their specific needs, all while supporting real-time collaboration and robust security features.
+By empowering users to build and manage their own digital processes, SeaTable streamlines IT transformation and digitalization efforts, enhancing efficiency and innovation across organizations.
 -->
 <!-- _header: "" -->